fls-bioinformatics-core/RnaChipIntegrator/README.markdown

 ========================================================

-RnaChipIntegrator is a utility that performs integrated analyses of RNA-Seq and ChIP-Seq data, identifying the nearest ChIP peaks to each transcript.
-The analyses differ in the criteria that is used to calculate the distances between peaks and transcripts.
+RnaChipIntegrator is a utility that performs integrated analyses of RNA-Seq and ChIP-Seq data, identifying the nearest ChIP peaks to each transcript, and vice versa.
+The individual analyses differ from each other according to the criteria that are used to calculate the distances between peaks and transcripts.

 The program was originally written specifically for RNA-Seq data but can be used with any set of genomic features e.g. canonical genes, CpG islands etc.